AlishanKably/Project-04/README.md

 The relationship describes the model which refers to the classes of the individual trail model and location model.
 Secondly it contains a backpopulates method which describes the other side of the relationship and shows the connections between the models.
-SQLAlchemy must be told what the relationships are so that it can both make the tables in the database and allow me to do serialisation and to allow one models data to be nested within another.
+SQLAlchemy must be told what the relationships are so that it can both make the tables in the database and allow me to do serialisation and to allow one model's data to be nested within another.
 The relationships are described in the models as follows:

 * Trail Model:
 ```